achobanov/sample-course/EN/03-Simple-conditions/04-If-else-conditions.md

 [slide]
 # Example: the larger number

-Write a program that reads from the console two integers and takes the larger of them.

-[code-task title="The larger number" executionStrategy="csharp-dot-net-core-code"]
+[code-task title="The Larger Number" executionStrategy="csharp-dot-net-core-code" requiresInput]

 [code-editor language=csharp]
 [/code-editor]

 [task-description]
+Write a program that reads from the console two integers and takes the larger of them.
+[/task-description]

+[code-io /]
+[/code-task]

 Our first task is to **read** the two numbers from the console.
 Then, with a simple `if-else` construction, combined with the **operator for greater than** (`>`), we do check.
 Part of the code is deliberately blurred to test what we have learned so far.
-[/task-description]

-[code-io /]

-[/code-task]

 [image src=https://github.com/SoftUni/Programming-Basics-Book-CSharp-EN/blob/master/assets/chapter-3-images/04.Greater-number-02.png alt="Code" /]